Luca14797/BIGProject2020/README.md

 For example, if the cluster contains 3 slave nodes with 2 cores for each node and the replication factor is 2, the number of partitions of the Dataframe is 12.

-The Bag-of-Word is created by first dividing the texts into single words and then calculating the frequency of the terms, i.e. the number of times a word appears in the text.
+The Bag-of-Words is created by first dividing the texts into single words and then calculating the frequency of the terms, i.e. the number of times a word appears in the text.

-After creating the Bag of Word, a Multilevel Perceptron was trained using Apache Spark's MLlib library.
+After creating the Bag-of-Words, a Multilayer Perceptron was trained using Apache Spark's MLlib library.

 ## Run project